rachelsyn/no-budget/README.md

 ## 🤝 Contributing

+We welcome contributions!
+This project is actively maintained and recently refactored for better code quality.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Make your changes following the existing code style
-3. Run `npm run validate` to ensure everything works
+4. Run `npm run validate` to ensure everything works
-4. Commit your changes (`git commit -m 'Add some amazing feature'`)
+5. Commit your changes (`git commit -m 'Add some amazing feature'`)
-5. Push to the branch (`git push origin feature/amazing-feature`)
+6. Push to the branch (`git push origin feature/amazing-feature`)
-6. Open a Pull Request
+7. Open a Pull Request

+**Recent improvements include:**
+- 🔧 Code refactoring for better maintainability
+- 🎯 Enhanced quick actions functionality
+- 🐛 Bug fixes for UI components
+- 📱 Improved responsive design

 ## 📄 License

 This project is licensed under the ISC License.

+## 🆕 What's New

+- **Enhanced Code Quality**: Recent major refactoring reduces redundancy and improves maintainability
+- **Improved Quick Actions**: Fixed interference issues and better button handling
+- **Better Navigation**: Enhanced View Trends functionality and sidebar improvements
+- **Cleaner UI**: Removed unused styles and improved overall design consistency

 ---

 **Need help?** Check the troubleshooting section above or create an issue on GitHub.
+This project is actively maintained and we respond quickly to issues! 🚀